lethain/staff-eng/src/chapters/learning-materials.md

-Recently, I’ve been focused on the question of “What does it mean to be a Staff or Staff-plus engineer, and how do you get there?”, and have gathered this collection of resources for folks who are looking to grow as or into such roles.
+None of the  Staff Engineer I spoke with got there alone.
+Most got there either through voracious reading or building a powerful network of colleagues.
+This section is a collection of recommended resources.

-## Your Network
+### Your Network

 Almost unanimously Staff-plus engineers’ most valuable learning resource weren’t a book, blog, talk or paper, but instead their network of peers and mentors.
 If you only have one hour to develop yourself as an engineer, your best bet would be [meeting people](https://lethain.com/meeting-people/) in similar roles.

-## What do Staff-plus Engineers do?
+### What do Staff-plus Engineers do?

 Folks’ descriptions of their roles:

 *   [On Being A Principal Engineer](https://blog.dbsmasher.com/2019/01/28/on-being-a-principal-engineer.html) by Silvia Botros
 *   [On Being a Senior Engineer](https://www.kitchensoap.com/2012/10/25/on-being-a-senior-engineer/) by John Allspaw